Local non-profits look to give further on Give to the Max Day

 “Potentially, one of the goals is to keep it affordable and accessible for everyone and that happens through other people giving back so we’re also able to give back to Miss Angie’s,” said Goossens.

 If the fundraising goal can’t be met, projects will need to be put on the backburner.
-Severson says she is always looking for grants to help but there’s no gaurantee.
+Severson says she is always looking for grants to help but there’s no guarantee.

 Over at Channel One Regional Food Bank in Rochester, it’s asking for help as food insecurity increases nationally by about 40%.
 A trend being seen in southeast Minnesota.